 Vented vs Non-Vented Chest Seal

-This seems pretty self-explanatory, a vented chest seal has a vent.
+Venting seems pretty self-explanatory.
+A vented chest seal has a vent.
 But what does that mean exactly?

 If there is an open wound to the chest and if in doubt, put a chest seal on.
-If the blood around the wound is bubbling, it’s a telltale sign a chest seal is required.
-The vent of a vented chest seal is a one-way vent.
-Venting air OUT of the chest and not letting any back in.
+A telltale sign that a chest seal is required is if the blood around the wound is bubbling.
+The vent of a vented chest seal is one-way, which means it vents air OUT of the chest and does not let it back in.
 In other words, if applying the chest seal to a cavity with air in it, the vent is there to allow the air to escape.

 Applying a Chest Seal